 At World’s Fair as I sampled a sugared donut and a long john, I could easily see why they’ve been around so long.
 Flavorful and more cake like in texture than others I tried, World’s Fair Donuts should be a stop on your St Louis itinerary.
 They are definitely a contender for the best donuts in St. Louis.

-Are the The Best Donuts in St. Louis in Illinois?
+Searching in Illinois for the The Best Donuts in St Louis

 They didn’t have a huge selection because I got there late in the day but they still had my favorite- chocolate covered.
 Up until the moment I tasted the Duke donut, Krispy Kreme chocolate covered had always been my favorite.
 But since I tasted the Duke donut, I cannot stop thinking about it.
 It was perfect!
 From the texture, to the yeastiness, to the chocolate.
 I don’t know what kind of chocolate they use but it’s what chocolate dreams are made of.

 So there you have it.
-My picks for the best donuts in St. Louis.
 Which one was my favorite?
 It’s too close to call!
 I’m going to need a repeat visit to figure it out.
 If you plan on visiting St. Louis check out some of the most unique things to do in the city while you are there.

-There are also plenty of other donuts shops in town.
-Do you have a favorite in St. Louis that I don’t know about?
+There are also plenty of other donuts shops in town and I’d love to do some more searching for the best donuts in St Louis.
+Do you have a favorite in St Louis that I don’t know about?
 If so, leave me a comment and tell me what it is.

-Pin here to have my list for later
+Pin it here to have my list for later